 Do.

-Those who don’t have the requisite Biblical commitment and personal humility to make it work in their own lives and home towns, but nonetheless try and repeatedly fail …
+Those who don’t and can’t make it work in their own lives and home towns, however …

 Unfortunately, great has been the wreckage they’ve caused.